palewire/python-open-source-template/README.rst

 python-open-source-template
 ===========================

-A template repository for Python open-source software projects
+A template for open-source Python software repositories

 Contributing
 ------------